-EDU 431 Teaching English in Middle and Secondary Schools
+EDU 431 Teaching English in Middle and Secondary Schools (3 hrs.)

-(3 hrs.)
 This course is designed for those students who plan to teach English in high school settings.
-Along with an examination of issues, attitudes, and trends in teaching English/language arts, students develop materials and strategies for teaching and evaluating writing, speaking, listening, reading and viewing competencies.
-State and national standards and guidelines are used for content orientation.
-Offered in odd year fall semesters.
-Prerequisites: EDU 425, completion of appropriate English courses, and admission to the teacher education program.
+Along with an examination of issues,

 EDU 433 Teaching Mathematics in Middle and Secondary Schools (3 hrs.)
 This course is offered for those who plan to teach mathematics in high schools.
 Students explore curriculum development and instructional methods and gain experience with multimedia materials and resources that are appropriate for classroom use.
 State and national standards are used as guidelines for content orientation.
 Prerequisites: EDU 425, completion of appropriate math courses, and admission to the teacher education program.